 The Association has a long history of serving its members by providing programmes and services and of supporting the University through fund-raising and volunteer involvement.

 A member of the Queen’s University Alumni Association is an individual who has received a degree or diploma from the University, or has registered and attended classes for at least one full session (academic year or equivalent) and whose class has graduated.

 A friend of Queen’s may be made an honorary member of the Association by vote of the Queen’s Alumni Assembly.
 Honorary members shall have the same rights and privileges as members.
 The intent of this designation is to recognize exceptional service.
 A complete list of honorary members can be requested from the Department of Alumni Relations.

 The Association has developed a Code of Conduct to which alumni volunteers are expected to adhere while engaged in any official capacity related to the Association.
-The Code of Conduct may be viewed on the Association's website and is available from the Department.
+The Code of Conduct may be viewed on the Association’s website and is available from the Department of Alumni Relations.

-Queen's alumni living throughout the world are encouraged to come together along geographic lines by forming local alumni branches and along such lines as Faculty, graduating class, education, community service and common interest.
+Queen's alumni living throughout the world are encouraged to come together along geographic lines by forming local alumni branches and along such lines as Faculty, graduating class, education, community service and shared interests and affiliations.

-The Association draws membership for its governance bodies from these constituency groups and areas of common interest to ensure that the Association governance bodies - the Alumni Assembly (the "Assembly"), the Board of Directors (the "Board"), and the Executive Committee (the "Executive") - together reflect the broad diversity of the alumni population.
+The Association draws membership for its governance bodies from these constituency groups and areas of common interest to ensure that the Association governance bodies - the Alumni Assembly (the “Assembly”) and the Board of Directors (the “Board”) including its Executive Committee of the QUAA Board of Directors (the “Executive”) - together reflect the broad diversity of the alumni population.

-The Assembly is a forum for a diverse cross-section of alumni volunteers to come together to share ideas and provide input on major issues and priorities of the University and the Association.
-The Assembly is vested with constitutional amending power for the Association.
+The Alumni Assembly is the voting body for the QUAA and is vested with constitutional amending power for the Association.
+The Assembly is a diverse cross-section of alumni volunteers who come together to share ideas and provide input on major issues and priorities of the University and the Association.

 Membership of the Assembly includes the following persons: